-Survey of French frozen chicken finds 23% contains too much water
+Survey of French frozen chicken finds 23 per cent contains too much water

 Samples of chicken of varying national origin were taken from 37 different establishments in France and tested for compliance with European water-content regulation.